Creating a Simulation Project¶

 Simulation Project¶

-To make a simulation on Choreonoid, it is necessary to import and create the necessary project items and prepare the project for simulation.
-A project requires the following three types of project items at minimum:
+To perform simulations in Choreonoid, you need to load or create the necessary project items and prepare a project for simulation.
+A project requires at least the following three types of project items:

-World item that represents the virtual world to be simulated;
+A world item representing the virtual world to be simulated

-“World item” is a project item that corresponds to a virtual world and “Body item” is an item that corresponds to the model (body model) of a robot or an environment object.
-See Basics of Robot/Environment Models or detail.
-The virtual world to be simulated is built by allocating all the target body items as child items of the world item.
-This operation is similar to the operation to build a virtual world described under Collision Detection .
+A “world item” is a project item corresponding to a virtual world, and a “body item” is an item corresponding to a robot or environmental object model (body model).
+See Basics of Robot/Environment Models for details.
+By placing all target body items as child items of the world item, you construct the virtual world to be simulated.
+This operation is similar to the virtual world construction described in Collision Detection.

-Next, create the simulator item.
-Select the desired simulator item from “File” under Main Menu and “New” to create it.
-Allocate it also as a child item of the world item.
-By allocating it so, this simulator item will be associated with the world item and the virtual world to be simulated will be decided.
+Next, create a simulator item.
+Select the desired simulator item from the main menu’s “File” - “New”, and create it.
+Place this as a child item of the world item as well.
+By arranging it this way, the simulator item is associated with the world item, and the virtual world to be simulated is determined.

-You can verify that the world item has been created by checking the item tree view.
+You can confirm that the world item has been created by checking the item tree view.

-When doing so, allocate box1 and floor items so that they become child items of the world item as illustrated in the figure below.
-You may import the model with the world item selected, or you may import the models anyway and can drag them to the world item.
-Unless this position relationship can be set correctly, the simulation will not succeed.
-So, please be careful.
+When doing this, arrange the box1 and floor items to be child items of the world item as shown below.
+You can either select the world item before loading the models, or load the models first and then drag them to the World item.
+If this relationship is not set correctly, the simulation will not work properly, so please be careful.

 [ ] - World